Aspects of Jesus

 whether he ever learned a thing except to be temporarily humble when

-canvassed by Jesus later concerning the quality of his love.
+canvassed by Yeshua later concerning the quality of his love.
 Yet he has

 been made into the first Pope.
+Incredible, outlandish, outrageous!
 You can't make this stuff up!

-oldest formal Christian organization, but it is a proven system of tyranny if left
+organization, but it is a proven system of tyranny if left unchecked by more

-unchecked.
-The religion of Peter, pitifully obtuse and focused on
+humane civil forces.
+The religion of Peter, pitifully obtuse and

-sacraments and the mundane, is one of the primary cornerstones for all of what is called
+and hierarchy mundane, is one of the primary cornerstones for all of what is called

 When Paul went to Corinth he revealed to them what he had been told by

-Peter and James, the brother of Jesus, with whom he later claimed to have
+Peter and James, the brother of Yeshua, with whom he later claimed to have

 spent 15 days previously.
 It is clear that Paul got his basic information